PierreBio/EyeFundusVascularSegmentation/README.md

 Use our Google Collab [link](https://colab.research.google.com/drive/1rXAabFUJKnAIvB4SSaxYVpEb0kuvUtnr?usp=sharing).

-<sub>Note: Results can be different using the Google Collab notebook due for packages versions and different environment.</sub>
+<sub>Note: Collab version can take some time to run due to imports.</sub>

 ## How to setup?